fyne-io/developer.fyne.io/started/index.md

 * Install MSYS2 from [msys2.org](https://www.msys2.org/)
 * Once installed do not use the MSYS terminal that opens
 * Open "MSYS2 MinGW 64-bit" from the start menu
-* Execute the following commands:
+* Execute the following commands (if asked for install options be sure to choose "all"):

         $ pacman -Syu
         $ pacman -S git mingw-w64-x86_64-toolchain